ojnode/demo-repo/README.md

 watch tutorial on youtube

-## LOcal development
+## local development

-open index.htm in your brower
+1 open index.html in your browser